skienzmatishun/rippreport/content/p/letter-to-ag-elections/index.md

 ---
-title: TO SECRETARY OF STATE AND THE DIRECTOR OF ELECTIONS
+title: TO THE SECRETARY OF STATE AND THE DIRECTOR OF ELECTIONS
 date: 2026-05-17
 thumbnail: img/letter-to-ag-elections.png
 categories: